tgj505/wikipedia-chord-progressions/readme.md

 ## Overview

-I taught on the [doo-wop progression](https://viva.pressbooks.pub/openmusictheory/chapter/4-chord-schemas/#chapter-1623-section-1) and thaught it'd be interesting to plot the examples given on wikipedia to gauge its usage.
+I taught on the [doo-wop progression](https://viva.pressbooks.pub/openmusictheory/chapter/4-chord-schemas/#chapter-1623-section-1) and thought a timeseries plot ofr examples given on wikipedia might be interesteing to gauge the progression's usage.
 The dataset is pretty small, but is still useful.
 Here's an example plot:
 ![Wikipedia Doo-Wop Progression Example Plot](./visualizations/wiki-50s_progression_3.png)

 ## Running yourself